Providing Essential Resources – Fundamental to Ending War

 We do that by providing women with knowledge about and access to family planning.
 Given knowledge and access to the means to regulate how many children they have, women voluntarily tend to have fewer children, a phenomenon that is part of something called the Demographic Transition.
 How this works is explained in the AFWW essay "How Long It Will Take".

 Human females are adapted to adjust their reproductive output (the biological term for how many children they decide to have and care for) to the resources each woman perceives that she has available to help her raise those children.
-This is most clearly described in two works by anthropologist Sarah Hrdy, Mother Nature: a History of Mothers, Infants, and Natural Selection, and Mothers and Others: on the Evolutionary Origins of Mutual Understanding.1 The single most powerful tool at our disposal to reduce population growth and bring our reproductive output into harmony with resource availability is the education and empowerment of women.
+This is most clearly described in two works by anthropologist Sarah Hrdy, Mother Nature: a History of Mothers, Infants, and Natural Selection, and Mothers and Others: on the Evolutionary Origins of Mutual Understanding.
+(1) The single most powerful tool at our disposal to reduce population growth and bring our reproductive output into harmony with resource availability is the education and empowerment of women.
 As explained in the essay "How Long It Will Take," this is due to a quirk of human female nature: given a choice, women prefer to have fewer children and give them a lot of care rather than have more children to which they give less or even minimal care.
 The result of women gaining access to reliable forms of birth control has been a sharp reduction in the rate of global population growth, a slowing likely to continue.

 When people everywhere are asked if they are happy, a remarkable, almost counterintuitive, conclusion emerges.
 There is no correlation between "happiness" or "life satisfaction" and absolute level of affluence.
 If they have access to basic resources, even people from poor villages in India may say they are happy and their lives are fulfilling, often even more so than the happiness reports of CEO's of major corporations sitting comfortably on one-hundred-foot luxury yachts.
 Financial resources are an ingredient of happiness, but by no means are they the most important (See the essay "What Makes People Happy").

-- We tend to feel bad if everyone around us seems to be better off or our status is sinking2.
+We tend to feel bad if everyone around us seems to be bettre off or our status is sinking.
+(2)

 In a democracy, with a large middle class, people can always feel good when they look around and see others who are not quite as well off as they are.
 In a democracy, the great numbers of people in the lower and middle class also feel that they or their children have a future in which their status may rise.